Long Story Short: Omitted Variable Bias in Causal Machine Learning: Introduction

-Finally, we provide flexible statistical inference for these bounds using debiased machine learning (DML) and auto-DML \citep{DML, DML-LR, RR-local, Adverse, AutoDML-Lasso} as well as targeted MLE \citep{vanderlaan:book}.
-DML methods can be seen as implementing the classical ``one-step'' semi-parametric correction \citep{levit1975efficiency,hasminskii1978,pfanzagl:wefelmeyer, bickel1993efficient} based on regression scores \citep{newey1994} combined with cross-fitting, an efficient form of data-splitting.
-The construction makes it possible to use modern machine learning methods for estimating the identifiable components of the bounds, including regression functions, Riesz representers, the norm of regression residuals, and the norm of RRs.
-Auto-DML further automates the process and estimates RRs using their variational or adversarial characterization, without needing to know their analytical form.
-Auto-TML \citep{AutoDML-Lasso} provides further refinements.
+Finally, we provide statistical inference for these bounds using debiased machine learning (DML) and auto-DML \citep{DML, RR-local, Adverse, AutoDML-Lasso}.
+Our construction makes it possible to use modern machine learning methods for estimating the identifiable components of the bounds, including regression functions, Riesz representers, the norm of regression residuals, and the norm of Riesz representers.
+These results enables flexible and efficient statistical inference on the bounds, allowing researchers to perform sensitivity analyses against unmeasured confounding in a flexible class of machine-learned causal models using simple and interpretable tools.\footnote{ Here we provide DML-based statistical inference on the bounds, but we note that our approach can also be used with classical parametric and nonparametric estimation methods.}